 One example, for instance, when we might want to change the size of a plot could be when we are going to communicate the results from our data analysis.
 In this case, we may compile the descriptive statistics, data visualization, and results from data analysis into a report, or manuscript for scientific publication.

 Here, we may need to change the size so it fits the way we want to communicate our results.
 Note, for scientific publication (or printing, in general) we may want to also save the figures as high-resolution images.

-First, before learning how to install Seaborn, we are briefly going to discuss what this Python package is.
+First, before learning how to install Seaborn, we will briefly discuss this Python package.
 This Python package is, obviously, a package for data visualization in Python.
 Furthermore, it is based on matplotlib and provides us with a high-level interface for creating beautiful and informative statistical graphics.
 It is easier to use compared to Matplotlib and, using Seaborn, we can create a number of commonly used data visualizations in Python.

 Now, whether you want to increase, or decrease, the figure size in Seaborn you can use matplotlib.

 fig.set_size_inches(x, y).
 Note this code needs to be put above where you create the Seaborn plot.

 Now, if we want to install Python packages we can use both conda and pip.
 Conda is the package manager for the Anaconda Python distribution and pip is a package manager that comes with the installation of Python.
 Both of these methods are quite easy to use: conda install -c anaconda seaborn and pip -m install seaborn will both install Seaborn and it’s dependencies using conda and pip, respectively.
 Here’s more information about how to install Python packages using Pip and Conda.